The purpose of this document is to provide an on-line version of sutras used in the Diamond Sangha line of Zen Buddhism.

 and the most profound and pure faith arises.

-At the peak of each thought a lotus flower opens, and on each flower there is revealed a Buddha.
+At the peak of each thought a lotus flower opens,

 Everywhere is the Pure Land in its beauty.